CraigMarkwardt/emontx3-continuous/README.md

   * the firmware uses features specific to the Atmel hardware, and will be difficult to port to other architectures.
-  * the RFM69 transmitter on-board the emonTx is not supported; the transmitter software library is not compatible with the methods used by emonTx3-continous to achieve high sample rates (it is busy-wait driven instead of interrupt-driven).
+  * the RFM69 transmitter on-board the emonTx is not supported; the transmitter software library is potentially compatible with emontx3-continuous; however, the reported values are so limited that most of the functionality of this firmware would be lost.
   * the standard emonTx temperature/humidity sensor accessory is not usable because the DallasTemperature library is not compatible with the methods used by emonTx3-continous to achieve high sample